madebyollin/taesd/README.md

 ## What can I use TAESD for?

 Since TAESD is very fast, you can use TAESD to watch Stable Diffusion's image generation progress in real time.
-Here's a [sample notebook](!examples/Previewing_During_Image_Generation.ipynb) that adds previewing to the Diffusers implementation of SD2.1.
+Here's a [example notebook](examples/Previewing_During_Image_Generation.ipynb) that adds previewing to the Diffusers implementation of SD2.1.

 | ![](images/preview_images_1.gif) | ![](images/preview_images_2.gif) | ![](images/preview_images_3.gif) |
 | -------------------------------- | -------------------------------- | -------------------------------- |